 Much like the ice cream, good coffee will make a good coffee milkshake!
 Brew up a pot of your favorite coffee and set some aside to cool down (at least to room temp) to use in this milkshake recipe.
 Alternatively, using cold brew coffee is also a great option as it’s already chilled and is a more mellow brew.

-How to Make a Coffee Milkshake
+How to Make a Coffee Ice Cream Shake

 Place ingredients into a blender, and blend until smooth.